-A common measure of survey coverage is the coverage ratio, the estimated population before ratio adjustment divided by the independent population control.
-Table B shows CPS coverage ratios for age-gender-race groups for a recent month.
-The CPS coverage ratios can exhibit some variability from month to month, but these are a typical set of coverage ratios.
+A common measure of survey coverage is the coverage ratio, the estimated population before post-stratification divided by the independent population control.
+Table B shows CPS coverage ratios for age-sex-race groups for a typical month.
+The CPS coverage ratios can exhibit some variability from month to month.
 Other Census Bureau household surveys experience similar coverage.